checosdovalina/treeApp/replit.md

-# Replit.md - Uniformes Laguna E-commerce Platform
+# Replit.md - TREE Uniformes & Kodiak Industrial E-commerce Platform

 ## Overview

-This is a full-stack e-commerce application for "Uniformes Laguna," a uniform/clothing business.
+This is a full-stack e-commerce application for "TREE Uniformes & Kodiak Industrial," a uniform/clothing business specializing in industrial and corporate uniforms.
 The system provides both admin management capabilities and a public store interface.
 It's built with React (frontend), Express.js (backend), and PostgreSQL database using Drizzle ORM.

 ## User Preferences